 What is customer intelligence?

-Customer intelligence is the process of understanding and building deeper relationships with your customers by gathering and analyzing various information on them.
-It allows you to gain a better view of your customers so you can provide them with more relevant communication that facilitates the decision-making process.
+It gives you insights that create a clearer view of your audience so you can provide them with more relevant communication that facilitates the decision-making process.

 How do I get customer intelligence?

 This data can be collected in various ways but let’s quickly cover the most common methods:

 1. Customer Interviews or Focus Groups

 Raise your hand if you have customer personas.

 I’m willing to bet that you created these initially based on a combination of guesswork then validation through some kind of interview format.
 This qualitative approach is among the most popular, as it’s the first touch point in understanding your target audience on a more personal level.